Swede 55 Successors

 Super Swede 53 driven by a powerful sail plan © Norlin/Swedesail

-The success of californian Swede 55 sailor Jim Walton with Temptress at the 1982 San Francisco-Hawaii Race animated this Peter Norlin design.
-The 53 now referred to the lenght instead of the nominal sail area.
+The success of Californian Swede 55 sailor Jim Walton with Temptress at the 1982 San Francisco-Hawaii Race animated this Peter Norlin design.
+The 53 now referred to the Length instead of the nominal sail area.
 With 26,455 lbs/12 t planned displacement this thoroughbred with elegant lines departed from the light displacement concept.
-To get it going in light wind, Super Swede 53 obtained a tall fractional rigged spar with a powerful sailplan.
-The 517 sq ft/48 sqm Jib is not to big to be handled and changed.
+To get it going in light wind, Super Swede 53 obtained a tall fractional rigged spar with a powerful sail plan.
+The 517 sq ft (ca. 48 m²) Jib is not too big to be handled and changed.

-Super Swede 53 was offered with a traditional raked transom and a modern alternative by Swede Hergla Yachts in Hergla/Tunesia.
+Super Swede 53 was offered with a traditional raked transom and a modern alternative by Swede Hergla Yachts in Hergla/Tunisia.
 One of two sandwich boats was completed with the conventional transom.
-It was named Prillan by her swedish owner.
-I have seen the yard in Tunisia, inspected the boat later and sold it to a german client in 1998.
+It was named Prillan by her Swedish owner.
+I have seen the yard in Tunisia, inspected the boat later and sold it to a German client in 1998.

 Length over all (modern stern)52′ 2″ – 16 m